 If you have submitted a Form R or Form A for previous reporting years, a TRI Facility Identification Number has been assigned to your facility.
 If you know your TRI Facility Identification Number, you should complete Section 4.
-If you do not know your TRI Facility Identification Number, you should contact the CDX Help Desk toll free at 1-888-890-1995, or your Regional TRI Program representative, or you may utilize Envirofacts on the Web to look up the address or facility name <www.epa.gov/enviro/>.
+If you do not know your TRI Facility Identification Number, you should contact the CDX Help Desk toll free at 1-888-890-1995 or your Regional TRI Program representative, or utilize Envirofacts on the Web to look up the address or facility name <www.epa.gov/enviro/>.
 If your facility has moved, do not enter your TRI Facility Identification Number, enter "New Facility."
 If you are filing a separate Form R for each establishment at your facility, you should use the same TRI Facility Identification Number for each establishment.

 The TRI Facility Identification Number is established by the first Form R submitted by a facility at a particular location.
-This identification number is retained by the facility even if the facility changes name, ownership, production processes, SIC codes, etc. This identification number will stay with this location.
+Only a change in address warrants filing as a new facility; otherwise, the TRI Facility Identification Number is retained by the facility even if the facility changes name, ownership, production processes, SIC codes, etc. This identification number will stay with this location.
 If a new facility moves to this location it should use this TRI Facility Identification Number.
 Establishments of a facility that report separately should use the TRI Facility Identification Number of the facility.